Anesthesia for Breast Surgery

 A thoracic paravertebral block involves injecting numbing medicine in the space off to the side of your spine.
-The nerves that provide feeling to your chest wall, breast, and axilla (arm pit) are located along your back, just below your neck.
-We most often place 2 or 3 injections to get all the nerves that provide feeling to your chest wall.
+The nerves that provide feeling to your chest wall, breast and axilla (arm pit) are located along your back, just below your neck.
+We most often use two or three injections to numb all the nerves that provide feeling to your chest wall.

 What are the benefits of a nerve block?

-By placing nerve blocks we reduce the need for narcotic pain medicine during your surgery.
-This reduces the amount of time it takes you to wake up.
-It decreases your risk for nausea and vomiting.
-A breathing tube and general anesthesia are often not needed.
+By placing nerve blocks, we reduce the need for narcotic pain medicine during your surgery.
+This reduces the amount of time it takes you to wake up, and it decreases your risk for nausea and vomiting.
+A breathing tube and general anesthesia often are not needed.
 This decreases possible breathing problems.
-Research also shows that using nerve blocks for surgery will speed your recovery time by a number of hours.
+Research also shows that using nerve blocks for surgery speeds recovery time by several hours.
 As a rule, you will not need pain medicine for up to 12 hours after a nerve block because the surgery site remains numb.

 What are the risks of a nerve block?

 There is always risk to any medicine or procedure.
-In the case of thoracic paravertebral nerve blocks the specific risks are the ones listed below.
+In the case of thoracic paravertebral nerve blocks, the specific risks are:

-5. Numbing effect spreads to the other side of your body (epidural spread).
+- Numbing spreads to the other side of your body (epidural spread)

-6. For a time, you may have a droopy eyelid or weak arm.
+- For a time, you may have a droopy eyelid or weak arm

-We take many steps to keep these blocks as safe as possible.
-These steps include the use of ultrasound for placement of the injections when possible.
+We take many steps to keep these blocks as safe as possible, including the use of ultrasound for placement of the injections, if possible.
 In most cases, the benefits outweigh the risks.
 We will discuss this with you on the day of surgery.
 These blocks have been done very successfully at this hospital for many patients who are having breast and lymph node surgery.